 Nisqually National Wildlife Refuge Complex is comprised of three refuges in western Washington.

-Located in Hoquiam, Washington, approximately 56 miles east of Olympia, the refuge is known for the large concentration of migratory shorebirds, especially in spring months as they travel north to breeding grounds.
+Located in Hoquiam, Washington, approximately 56 miles west of Olympia, the refuge is known for large concentrations of migratory shorebirds, especially in spring months as they travel north to breeding grounds.
 The Grays Harbor estuary was designated a hemispheric reserve by the Western Hemisphere Shorebird Reserve network and is one of six major stopover areas between Alaska and South America.
 The Sandpiper Trail is open year-round and offers closer views to witness hundreds of thousands of shorebirds foraging, resting, and evading aerial predators.

 Black River Unit of Nisqually National Wildlife Refuge

 Located southwest of Olympia, the unit was established to protect the Black River watershed for biological diversity.
 We enhance and manage unique wetland andecosystems for the benefit of anadromous salmonid production and rearing, for migratory and resident birds, and for other wetland-dependent wildlife.